Earn Airline Miles Without Flying

 Of course, airline miles are not for everybody.

 - If you have credit card debt, consider a low interest credit card instead.
-Most rewards credit cards have a high interest rate.
-That's fine if you pay off your balance in full each month.
+Most rewards credit cards have high interest rates, which is fine if you pay off your balance in full each month.
 But if you are in debt, the last thing you should think about is traveling and taking vacations while incurring high interest rates.

-- If you do not have good credit, consider a credit card for people with fair credit or no credit.
-While they do not usually offer travel rewards or perks, if you use them responsibly, you can help build your credit history if you use them responsibly - which really helps you out in the long run.
+- If you don't have good credit, consider a credit card for people with fair credit or no credit.
+While they do not usually offer travel rewards or perks, they can help build your credit history if you use them responsibly - which really helps you out in the long run.

-- If you don't want to use airline miles but still want to travel, take a look at general travel rewards credit cards such as the Barclaycard Arrival Plus, which earns 2x miles on all purchases.
-But the "miles" cannot be transferred to airline transfer partners.
-Think of them as points that you can redeem them for travel statement credits toward eligible travel purchases.
+- If you don't want to use airline miles but still want to travel, take a look at general travel rewards credit cards such as Barclaycard Arrival Plus, which earns 2x miles on all purchases.
+However, their "miles" cannot be transferred to airline transfer partners.
+Think of them more like points that you can redeem them for travel statement credits toward eligible travel purchases.